gkoulouras/Nullomers-Assessor/README.md

 <b>Usage:</b>

-Simply download and execute the <b>nullomers_assessor.py</b> script by giving the following arguments.
+Simply download and execute the <b>nullomers_assessor.py</b> script by giving the following 5 arguments.

 ```
-    --absolute-path-of-fasta-file       <str>       The file should be one line fasta file
+--absolute-path-of-fasta-file       <str>   <mandatory>     The file should be one line fasta file
-    --absolute-path-of-nullomers-file   <str>       The file should include a list of nullomers
+--absolute-path-of-nullomers-file   <str>   <mandatory>       The file should include a list of nullomers
-    --threshold                         <dbl>       A float value which indicates the p-value of
+--threshold                         <dbl>   <mandatory>       A float value which indicates the p-value of
                                                               statistical correction
-    --level                             <str>       'DNA' for genome analysis,
+--level                             <str>   <mandatory>       'DNA' for genome analysis,
                                                               'PROT' if the input sequences are proteins
-    --statistical-correction            <str>       'BONF' for a standard Bonferroni correction,
+--statistical-correction            <str>   <mandatory>       'BONF' for a standard Bonferroni correction,
                                                               'ADJ-BONF' for an adjusted Bonferroni correction, or
                                                               'FDR' for a False Discovery Rate correction method
 ```

 <b>Example:</b>